 In case that at the due date of the report, the parties liquidate the differences, make payments and renew the report in respect of securities that are different qualitatively, by their species or are set for a different price, then it is considered that the parties have signed a new contract.

-The team of lawyers within the law firm Darie, Manea & Associates have extensive experience in commercial contracts.
+The team of lawyers in Romania at the Darie, Manea & Associates law firm has extensive experience in commercial contracts.
 Do not hesitate to contact one of our attorneys for more information and specialized legal advice regarding the contract of report in Romania and its effects.